As your old computer is recycled in Thailand, locals pay the price

 But on a recent visit, a Thai-Chinese interpreter, speaking through a gate, said the company was open for business, even if some operations had moved to a nearby village.
 Behind him, containers overflowed with e-waste.
 About 100 Burmese workers live on the factory’s grounds.

 Even in cases in which wrongdoing is acknowledged, follow-through is weak.
-This year, officials admitted that 2,900 tons of electronic waste seized in last year’s raids had gone missing.
+This year, officials admitted that 2,900 tonnes of electronic waste seized in last year’s raids had gone missing.

 Police had left the stockpile in the care of the Chinese manager, who later skipped the country.